-- 13.1 The Police reform and Social Responsibility Act 2011introduced the power for the Licensing Authority to charge a late night levy ("the levy") to all premises within the Borough of Oldham. - 13.2 The late night levy is a discretionary power allowing the Council to collect an annual fee from all licensed premises in the Borough that are authorised to sell alcohol between the hours of midnight and 6am as a means of raising a contribution towards the costs of policing the night time economy. - 13.3 The provisions relating to the Late Night Levy come into force on the 31st October 2012.
-As the powers are discretionary the Council, in its capacity as Licensing Authority, must decide whether to introduce them; and in accordance with the 2011 Act, in making that decision the Council must consider:- - a) the cost of policing and other arrangements for reduction or prevention of crime and disorder in connection with the supply of alcohol between midnight and 06:00am; and - having regard to those costs, is there a desire to raise revenue to cover those costs; - 13.4 In considering whether there is a 'desire' to introduce the late night levy, the Licensing Authority must take into account the views of Greater Manchester Police, the licence holders that will be affected by the levy and residents of the Borough. - 13.5 The decision to introduce, vary or cease the levy will be made by full Council in conjunction with the Greater Manchester Police.
+15.1 The Police reform and Social Responsibility Act 2011introduced the power for the Licensing Authority to charge a late night levy ("the levy") to all premises within the Borough of Oldham.

+- 15.2 The late night levy is a discretionary power allowing the Council to collect an annual fee from all licensed premises in the Borough that are authorised to sell alcohol between the hours of midnight and 6am as a means of raising a contribution towards the costs of policing the night time economy. - 15.3 The provisions relating to the Late Night Levy come into force on the 31st October 2012.
+As the powers are discretionary the Council, in its capacity as Licensing Authority, must decide whether to introduce them; and in accordance with the 2011 Act, in making that decision the Council must consider:- - a) the cost of policing and other arrangements for reduction or prevention of crime and disorder in connection with the supply of alcohol between midnight and 06:00am; and - b) having regard to those costs, is there a desire to raise revenue to cover those costs; - 15.4 In considering whether there is a 'desire' to introduce the late night levy, the Licensing Authority must take into account the views of Greater Manchester Police, the licence holders that will be affected by the levy and residents of the Borough. - 15.5 The decision to introduce, vary or cease the levy will be made by full Council in conjunction with the Greater Manchester Police. - 15.6 The Licensing Authority recognises that this levy would cover the whole of the Borough and not just those premises that are causing problems or those premises within any cumulative impact area.
+Therefore, serious consideration will be given to the introduction of the levy in light of this.
+Furthermore, the Licensing Authority will give serious consideration as to whether or not the levy is a viable proposal.

-- 13.6 The Licensing Authority recognises that this levy would cover the whole of the Borough and not just those premises that are causing problems or those premises within any cumulative impact area.
-Therefore serious consideration will be given to the introduction of the levy in light of this.
-Furthermore, the Licensing Authority will give serious consideration as to whether or not the levy is a viable proposal. - 13.7 At the time of writing this policy, the Licensing Authority has not had a request to consider introducing a late night levy, should this change during the life of this policy then a designated procedure would be applied to determine if late night levy is appropriate.
+- 15.7 At the time of writing this policy, the Licensing Authority has not had a request to consider introducing a late night levy, should this change during the life of this policy then a designated procedure would be applied to determine if late night levy is appropriate. - 16.6 At the time of writing this policy, the Licensing Authority has not had a request to consider introducing an EMRO.
+Should this change during the life of this policy then a designated procedure would be applied to determine if an EMARO is appropriate.

-14. Early Morning Alcohol Restriction Orders
+16. Early Morning Alcohol Restriction Orders